| Disruption of the Church

 prospects of their opponents, the Tory party was unusually determined

+and energetic.
 In the West Riding of

 Halton, Mr. James Webster, of Fergus, was brought out against Mr.